Favre-Leuba: Further development and innovations

 Fritz Favre, who married Adele-Fanny Leuba in 1855, expanded the business across Europe, the Americas and Asia.
-In 1865, Fritz Favre travelled to India and released his own products there, making the country a very important market for Favre-Leuba, which was the first Swiss company from the industry to have established itself in that country.
+In 1865, the brand expanded to India and, making Favre-Leuba the first Swiss company from the industry to have established itself in that country.
 Favre participated in various national and international exhibitions, such as the Great Exhibition and the Exhibition of the Industry of All Nations, which were held in 1851 and 1853, respectively.
-Henry A. Favre, born in 1908 as part of the seventh generation, along with his father and other predecessors from the sixth generation, continued to grow and develop the business by setting up offices and employing representatives across South America, Africa, the Middle-East, Far-East and European markets.
+Henri Favre-Leuba (1865–1961) continued to grow and develop the business by setting up offices and employing representatives across South America, Africa, the Middle-East, Far-East and European markets.
 By the end of World War II, India was the company's most important country due to its office in Mumbai.

-Around 1925, Favre-Leuba produced a single button chronograph and created the original model of the Reverso watch, which was designed to withstand polo games, in the late 1930s.
+Around 1925, Favre-Leuba produced a single button chronograph and created the original model of the Reverso watch, which was designed to withstand polo games.
 The company continued to make innovations, such as the first manual-winding in-house calibre FL101 movement in 1955, which was first used in the Sea Chief, Sea King, and Sea Raider watch models.
 In 1957, the company designed FL103 and 104, two automatic calibers.
 The new FL251 caliber, an extra-flat, twin-barrel with a central second hand and a power reserve of 50 hours, was launched in 1962, along with the hand-winding wristwatch, Bivouac, which was the first ever mechanical watch with an altimeter and an aneroid barometer.
 Paul-Émile Victor was one of the first to wear this piece during his Antarctica expedition, while Michel Vaucher and Walter Bonatti used the watch when they summited the Grandes Jorasses in the Alps.
-In 1964, one of the first dive watches in the world, Deep Blue, which is water-resistant up to 200 meters, was launched, followed by the Bathy in 1968, the first mechanical watch that not only indicated the dive time and duration, but also accurately measured the diving depth.
+In 1964, the Deep Blue, which is water-resistant up to 200 meters, was launched, followed by the Bathy in 1968, the first mechanical watch that not only indicated the dive time and duration, but also accurately measured the diving depth.
 The same year the Bathy was released, Favre-Leuba added an automatic winding to its double-barrel calibers, making it one of the first brands to use this combination in production.
 The new movements were available with or without calendar function.
+In 1967, Favre-Leuba received first prize in the Chronographs and Sports Watches category at Expo 67, the World's Fair held in Montreal.
+The award was presented by the Federation of the Swiss Watch Industry, with the Favre-Leuba Centurion identified as the winning model.